withstarling/interview/README.md

 ### Example Component
 See `src/components/example-api-usage.tsx` for an example of how to interact with API endpoints from React components.

-### Type Definitions
-Basic TypeScript interfaces are provided in `src/types/index.ts`.
-Expand these based on your implementation needs.

 ### UI Components
 shadcn/ui components are pre-installed: